+Last night I took one of my eleven year old daughters to watch Annie the Musical at the Liverpool Empire.
 Outside the theatre was a buzz with little girls and the excitement was palpable.
-If my two are anything to go by, Craig Revel Horwood starring as Ms Hannigan is a BIG plus.
-10/10 excited.
+Craig Revel Horwood starring as Miss Hannigan is a BIG plus and everyone was very excited.

 The set had a similar feel to that of Matilda with jigsaw cut outs and key words- the ‘orphans’ took to the stage and settled down to sleep just as the performance began and we were transported direct to New York City Orphanage for the brilliant opener; Maybe.

-Whenever I do things with our girls half of my pleasure is derived from watching through their eyes and, though I wasn’t able to take pictures during the performance I will always remember the sight of the pair of them, heads cupped in their hands leaning on the empty seat in front as they watched the performance in awe.
-When Craig performed ‘Little Girls’, Bethan turned to me and whispered; half of me wants to clap because it’s Craig and that was brilliant but the other half just can’t because she’s a nasty baddy!
-Good Job Ms Hannigan!
+Whenever I do things with my girls half of my pleasure is derived from watching through their eyes and, though I wasn’t able to take pictures during the performance I will always remember watching Izzy watching the performance in awe.

-Taziva-Faye Katsande was our Annie for the evening and she was excellent, all of the cast were and, though Craig Revel Horwood might have been the initial attraction he was more than matched by the ensemble.
-At times I found the New York drawl laid on a little heavy but I loved the way that the cast doubled up as the horses when Annie and Mr Warbucks took a carriage ride and the set remained simple relying on the imagination of the audience to put the meat on the bones.
+Craig Revel Horwood might have been the initial attraction he was more than matched by the ensemble.
+At times I found the New York drawl laid on a little heavy but I loved the way that the cast’s enthusiasm and passion for every song and dance set piece shone through.
 Daddy Warbucks was my absolute fave and, based on the programme I can see why.
-This is Alex Bournes third spell in Annie.
-Clearly I’m not the only one who feels he is a natural billionaire father figure! 😊 Sandy, Annie’s stray doesn’t feature too heavily in the production but Amber, a gorgeous Labradoodle definitely wins the cuteness award any time he scampers on stage!
+This is Alex Bournes fourth spell in Annie.
+Clearly I’m not the only one who feels he is a natural billionaire father figure!

 The feel of the production stayed true to the original film with the positive messages of ‘Tomorrow’ and ‘You’re Never Fully Dressed Without A Smile.’
 And, when Annie finds her forever family with Daddy Warbucks and Grace it felt like the whole audience was beaming.